Breast Cancer Types

 In invasive cribriform carcinoma, the cancer cells invade the connective tissues of the breast in nest-like formations between the ducts and lobules.
 Within the tumor, there are distinctive holes in between the cancer cells, making it look something like Swiss cheese.
 Invasive cribriform carcinoma is usually low grade, meaning that its cells look and behave somewhat like normal, healthy breast cells.

-A very rare form of breast cancer, Invasive papillary carcinomas usually has a well-defined border and is made up of small, finger-like projections.
+A very rare form of breast cancer, Invasive papillary carcinomas usually have a well-defined border and is made up of small, finger-like projections.
 If the cells are very small they are called micropapillary.
 In most cases, these types of tumors are diagnosed in older, postmenopausal women.
 In most cases of invasive papillary carcinoma, DCIS is also present.